boostorg/leaf/doc/whitepaper.md

 ### 6.1. `GetLastError` / `errno`

-A typical classical approach is to only communicate the value of the *failure flag* in the return value, while additional information is delivered through a separate mechanism.
+A typical classical approach is to only communicate the *failure flag* in the return value, while additional information is delivered through a separate mechanism.
 Here is an example from the Windows API:

 ```c
 BOOL DeleteFileW(